12 Gluten Free Mysteries

 (8) Why are milkybar and smarties capable of making gluten free eggs for us at Easter, but they can’t make their regular products gluten free?
 Again, no words.

 (9) Why did Dominoes cut the gluten free pizza from their “slimmed down” coronavirus menu?
 Same with Marks & Spencer sandwiches?
-Did they just decide we didn’t need to eat from them during Coronavirus times?!
+And why did they manage to add new vegan stuff?
+Surely if they’ve “had to cut down on the prep”, brand new products shouldn’t be introduced.

 (10) Why do some bottles of squash contain barley?
 No one in the history of ever has EVER tasted a barley squash and said “god I love that barley taste!” (thanks to @gentlebea for this one!)

-- Gluten Free Food in the ‘Normal’ Aisles – hidden gems that you’d never know we’re gluten free… like Sainsbury’s crispy chilli beef!
+- Gluten Free Food in the ‘Normal’ Aisles – Hidden gems that you’d never know we’re gluten free… like Sainsbury’s crispy chilli beef!
+This is for Aldi and Lidl but links to all the other supermarkets are in the blog post.

-- Gluten Free Substitutes for Our Favourite Foods – replacements for Maltesers, Lindt truffle balls, Doritos and tons more!!
+- Gluten Free Substitutes for Our Favourite Foods: Sweet Edition – replacements for Maltesers and Lindt truffle balls.
+Link to the savoury version in the post too.